 - Loser Protagonist: Lampshaded.
 Asuka questions why Shinji is the main character, claiming that having a mostly quiet main character who spends most of his time brooding was a fundamental mistake with the show.
 Shinji reacts with an "Oh... sorry."

 - Love Redeems: Asuka asks why Kaworu gets to out hang with the main characters and make suggestions, since he was a villain on the show.
 Kaworu replies that being a tragic and beautiful character who converted to the side good through The Power of Love and betrayed his own species in the process pretty much means he is here to stay.

-- Nosebleed: Asuka manages to incur in much of the male cast twice do to several Wardrobe Malfunctions.
+- Nosebleed: Asuka manages to incur one in much of the male cast twice due to several Wardrobe Malfunctions.
 The only who doesn't get it is Kaworu, who is quite confused by the event and asks Shinji in a worried voice why there is blood coming out of his nose.